 Cheap cards to use abroad

-Cards can be the cheapest way to pay for things and withdraw money get cash from machines abroad, but only if you use the right one.
-Using yYour usual credit or debit card might have result in expensive overseas fees, so you could save a lot by getting a special ‘travel-friendly’ credit, debit or prepaid card before you go.
+Cards can be the cheapest way to pay for things and withdraw money from cash machines abroad, but only if you use the right one.
+Using your usual credit or debit card might result in expensive overseas fees, so you could save a lot by getting a special ‘travel-friendly’ credit, debit or prepaid card before you go.

 - Overseas card fees and charges – what you might pay

 - How to choose the best card for your trip

 - Stay safe when using your card overseas

 - Prepaid travel cards